Archives Séminaires 2012-2013

 Séminaire IPAG de Antoine Rozel (Univ.
 Roma), jeudi 15 novembre 2012 à 11h00, IPAG seminar room

 The charaterization of the surface of Venus indicates an homogeneous age of 500 to 700 Myrs.
 This observation suggests that the lithosphere of the planet may have experienced a catastrophic overturn after a sudden lithosphere distabilisation.
 The mechanisms involved in this event are still largely misunderstood.
 Enceladus, an icy satellite of Saturn, presents a very important heat flux in its south pole.
-Though some significant heating may be explained by tidal dissipation, no model has (...)
+Though some significant heating may be explained by tidal dissipation, no model has been (…)

 Lire la suite